 Vermilion Lakes are a great option and closest to Banff.
 You can just rent skates and walk to the lake.

 UPDATE: Vermilion Lakes froze at the beginning of November 2019 and are covered with snow now.
-Some locals were clearing a patch of the lake so you might still be able to skate.
+This is a nice spot for ice bubbles as well but as of December 2019, all lakes are covered with snow.

 The ice was quite milky and not as smooth as on Johnson Lake but if the cracking sounds make you nervous, Vermilion Lakes are ideal.
 Most of the surface is very shallow so even when an incident happens and the ice breaks, it’s only knee deep.